apache/samza/docs/learn/documentation/0.7.0/comparisons/storm.md

 ### Partitioning and Parallelism

-Storm's [parallelism model](https://github.com/nathanmarz/storm/wiki/Understanding-the-parallelism-of-a-Storm-topology) maps fairly similar to Samza's.
+Storm's [parallelism model](https://github.com/nathanmarz/storm/wiki/Understanding-the-parallelism-of-a-Storm-topology) is fairly similar to Samza's.
 The biggest difference is that Samza holds only a single job per process and the process is single threaded regardless of the number of tasks it contains.
 Storm's more optimistic parallelism model has the advantage of taking better advantage of excess capacity on an idle machine.
 However this significantly complicates the resource model.
-In Samza since each container map exactly to a CPU core a job run in 100 containers will use 100 CPU cores.
+In Samza, since each container maps to exactly one CPU core, a job run in 100 containers will use 100 CPU cores.
 This allows us to better model the CPU usage on a machine and ensure that we don't see uneven performance based on the other tasks that happen to be collocated on that machine.

 Storm supports "dynamic rebalancing", which means adding more threads or processes to a topology without restarting the topology or cluster.
-This is a convenient feature, especially for during development.
+This is a convenient feature, especially during development.
 We haven't added this yet as philosophically we feel that these kind of changes should go through a normal configuration management process (i.e. version control, notification, etc) as they impact production performance.
 In other words the jobs + configs should fully recreate the state of the cluster.

 ### Deployment &amp; Execution